Pretend

 Story Groups & Timelines

-Pretend automatically uses your script’s scenes to make Story Groups that are found in your Library.
+Pretend automatically uses your script’s scenes to make Story Groups that are found in your Library and Timeline.
 Let’s look into how to edit using these Story Groups.

 Story Groups from Scripts